 Occasional brush directly along the canal route suggests a minimum of fifty or more years of disuse.
 In many places, the mesa slope forms the upcanyon wall, while a constructed rock barrier takes care of the downcanyon side.
 Construction consistently shows an extreme economy of energy, with the fewest possible rocks and the least amount of dirt moved in a minimalist manner.
-Nonetheless, many countless thousands of man hours over long time intervals appear to have been involved in engineering and building these highly unique systems.
+Nonetheless, one credible estimate of total system construction time might be in the fifty man year range.